vantezzen/journal/README.md

 - [License](#license)

 # About Journal
 Journal is a simple CMS for static blogs.
-It aims to simplify the creation and maintenance of a blog that only uses static html, js and css files.
+It aims to simplify the creation and maintenance of blogs, letting the author focus on writing posts instead of wasting time on the CMS.

 # Features
 - Simple, minimalistic dashboard